josephnhtam/live-streaming-server-net/docs/index.md

 [![Nuget](https://img.shields.io/nuget/v/LiveStreamingServerNet)](https://www.nuget.org/packages/LiveStreamingServerNet/)
 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-Live-Streaming-Server-Net is a flexible toolset which allows you to build your own live streaming server using .NET.
+Live-Streaming-Server-Net is a high-performance and flexible toolset which allows you to build your own live streaming server using .NET.

 ## Features

 - **RTMP/RTMPS protocol**: Supports the RTMP and RTMPS protocols for streaming audio, video, and data.
 - **HTTP-FLV/WebSocket-FLV with ASP.NET CORE**: Provides support for serving FLV live streams using HTTP-FLV and WebSocket-FLV protocols within an ASP.NET Core application.
-- **Transmuxing RTMP streams into HLS/DASH streams**: Allows you to transmux RTMP streams into HLS (HTTP Live Streaming) or DASH (Dynamic Adaptive Streaming over HTTP) streams.
+- **Transmuxing RTMP streams into HLS streams**: Allows you to transmux RTMP streams into HLS (HTTP Live Streaming) streams using the built-in HLS transmuxer.
+- **Integration with FFmpeg**: Provides support for processing the incoming RTMP stream with FFmpeg, for example, to create an MP4 archive.
 - **GOP caching**: Supports caching the Group of Pictures (GOP) to ensure immediate availability of live streaming content.
 - **Custom authorization**: Enables you to implement custom authorization mechanisms for accessing live streams.
 - **Admin panel**: Includes an admin panel that provides an user interface for managing and monitoring the live streaming server.